-Dear Chairman Johnson, Ranking Member Carper, and members of the Senate Committee on Homeland Security and Governmental Affairs:
+Dear Chairman Chaffetz, Ranking Member Cummings, and members of the House Committee on Oversight and Government Reform:

-As you discuss the state of the United States Postal Service (USPS) and potential legislative reforms affecting USPS at tomorrow's hearing, "Laying Out the Reality of the United States Postal Service," the National Active and Retired Federal Employees Association (NARFE) would like to share its views and concerns with you.
+As you discuss the state of the United States Postal Service (USPS) and potential legislative reforms affecting the USPS at the May 11 hearing "Reforming the Postal Service: Finding a Viable Solution," the National Active and Retired Federal Employees Association (NARFE) would like to share its views and concerns with you.
 NARFE, a nonpartisan, nonprofit association, was founded in 1921 with the mission of protecting the earned rights and benefits of America's current and retired federal workers.
-As the largest federal employee/retiree organization with more than 225,000 members, NARFE represents the interests of the five million federal annuitants and employees, and their spouses and survivors.
+As one of the largest federal employee/retiree organizations with more than 222,000 members, NARFE represents the interests of the nearly five million federal annuitants and employees, and their spouses and survivors.

 Approximately 25 percent of NARFE's membership comes from the USPS and its retirees, and postal reform remains at the forefront of our legislative agenda.
 Thank you for providing us an opportunity to share our views, and for holding this important hearing.
+I respectfully request this letter be entered into the hearing record.